yousafkhamza/wordpress-nginx/README.md

 https://hosts.cx/

 ## Conclusion:
 It's just a try for application provision through ansible.
-Maybe it have bugs with other versions in debain distributer so please let me know if you have facing any issues while using this then I will help you to digg out and correct the issue
+Maybe it has bugs with other Debian distributer.
+So please let me know if you have to face any issues while using this then I will help you to figure out and correct the issue.
+So, please ping me via linked that would be more helpful to correct if any bugs you got.

 _By_